BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 ## location data

-Location data is optional for a `PopObj`.
+Location data is optional for a `PopData`.
 There are functions that use location information (e.g. `locations`), but most don't, so it's not a dealbreaker.
+At present, there are no analyses that utilize location information.